vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 distinguished from Karana Nepal and Tibet 1115; tradi. $15n; five 8. on ancient tion about Siddhas continued Indian astronomy 515; Greek

-down to modern times e. g. influence presamed by some in the case of Siva-yogin from from two siddhāntas being Ratnagiri District, 1115n. named Paulisa and Romaka, Siddhasena, a, on astrology m. by 515; Karanas are based on S. Varāba 593.
+down to modern times e. g. influence presamed by some in the case of Śiva-yogin from from two siddhāntas being Ratnagiri District, 1115n. named Paulisa and Romaka, Siddhasena, a, on astrology m. by 515; Karanas are based on S. Varāba 593.
 643 ; Siddhanta works do not Siddhis (miraculous powers ); admit Yavana kaowledge as vide under Guhyasamaja basis, nor do they contain any tantra, levitation; Ap.
 Dh.
 8. large number of astronomical refers to some of them 1112; terms of Greek origin, as in arise in five ways (Y, S. IV.
 1), astrology 515; three siddhāntas 1113, 1452-53; Buddha te in use in different parts of buked his disciple Pandola India viz.
 Sūrya S., Arya-S., Bhāradvija for his exhibition and Brāhma-S, 643; two points

 of S. 1037, 1070; eight men in which the Siddhantas differ